Sensory environment resources

 Other resources

-The following have been developed by other areas but are still relevant for parent carers in Somerset.
+These resources come from other areas but are useful for families in Somerset too.
 We thank them for sharing with us.
-Some will talk about conditions such as autism and anxiety but the strategies are just as relevant for all children and young people with sensory processing difficulties.
+Some talk about conditions such as autism and anxiety, but the strategies are helpful for all children and young people with sensory processing difficulties.

 Back to top